relevantedge/tailjs/docs/src/content/docs/guides/react.md

 ## Backend

 You will also need a backend.
-Install `@tailjs/express` or `@tailjs/next` to your taste and following the instructions for those packages.
+Install `@tailjs/express` or `@tailjs/next` to your taste and follow the instructions for those packages.
-(Will be added here).

 Note that any platform hosting the engine will do.
 In the Umbraco example in the git repository .NET is used as the backend for a React frontend.